p8sco/k1x/README.md

 Reproducible Kubernetes environments for development and testing powered by Nix.

 k1x is like docker-compose for Kubernetes.
-Create a `k1x.nix` file describing your setup, run `nix run ...` and you are good to go.
+Create a `k1x.nix` file describing your setup, run `nix up` and you are good to go.

 No Kubernetes knowledge required.